strukturag/nextcloud-spreedme/README.md

         You can generate your own 64-character HEX string by running `openssl rand -hex 32` (e.g. `sharedsecret_secret = bb04fb058e2d7fd19c5bdaa129e7883195f73a9c49414a7eXXXXXXXXXXXXXXXX`)
    4. Restart the Spreed WebRTC server for it to reload its configuration
-5. Head over to the **apps/spreedwebrtc/config** folder in your ownCloud installation.
+5. Head over to the **apps/spreedme/config** folder in your ownCloud installation.
 Copy `config.php.in` to `config.php` and adjust the constants as already done in `server.conf`:
    1. Set `SPREED_WEBRTC_ORIGIN` to the origin of your WebRTC server
       (e.g. `const SPREED_WEBRTC_ORIGIN = 'https://webrtc.myowncloudserver.com:8443';`)
    2. Set `SPREED_WEBRTC_BASEPATH` to the same **basePath** you already set in the `server.conf` file
    3. Set `SPREED_WEBRTC_SHAREDSECRET` to the same **sharedsecret_secret** you already set in the `server.conf` file
-6. Head over to the **apps/spreedwebrtc/extra/static/config** folder in your ownCloud installation.
+6. Head over to the **apps/spreedme/extra/static/config** folder in your ownCloud installation.
 Copy `OwnCloudConfig.js.in` to `OwnCloudConfig.js` and adjust the constants as already done in `server.conf` and `config.php`:
    1. Set `OWNCLOUD_ORIGIN` to the origin of your ownCloud server
       (e.g. `OWNCLOUD_ORIGIN: 'https://myowncloudserver.com:8443'`)
 7. Enable this ownCloud app by browsing to **/index.php/settings/apps**
-8. **That's it.** You can now start communicating securely with your friends and family by opening **/index.php/apps/spreedwebrtc** of your ownCloud host in your browser.
+8. **That's it.** You can now start communicating securely with your friends and family by opening **/index.php/apps/spreedme** of your ownCloud host in your browser.
    For debugging, simply append `?debug` to that URL.

 ## Upgrading this app
-1. Save the `config/config.php` and the `extra/static/config/OwnCloudConfig.js` file of your current **spreedwebrtc** apps directory
+1. Save the `config/config.php` and the `extra/static/config/OwnCloudConfig.js` file of your current **spreedme** apps directory
 2. Download a newer version of this app
 3. Replace the old folder with the new folder you just downloaded
 4. Copy back the two files (step 1) to the appropriate folders